snabble/docs/example_pos.md

 }
 ```

-The service responds with the new CheckoutProcess.
+The service responds with the new Checkout Process.
 The document
 contains additional information `paymentInformations`, that is used to
 fulfill the workflow associated with the selected payment method.
 In
 this case the content of the QR-Code presented to the POS.
 The format